JacobHughes/terraform-auto-cloudtrail/README.md

 ## Getting Started

 From the root folder, simply run `./scripts/deploy.sh` to plan and deploy the AWS components.
 This will add 2x S3 buckets for log storage, an AWS Glue crawler, and a saved AWS Athena query.
-Additionally it will create an IAM role for the crawler.
+Additionally the configuration will create an IAM role for the crawler.

 After executing the deploy script, the resources will be visible in the AWS Console.
 Browse to the Glue Console to run the crawler, which will generate the schema used by Athena in the example query, to investigate your logs.

 ## Teardown

-From the root folder, simply run `./.cicd/teardown.sh` to remove all the components created by this project.
+From the root folder, simply run `./scripts/teardown.sh` to remove all the components created by this project.

 ## To do
 * Make sure that the IAM policies are configured with the best practices for tight access control